greatestusername/MIDI2ABC2TorchRNN/README.md

 `awk '/X:/{z="M"++i".abc";}{print > z;}' midioutput.txt`

 Here 'awk' is searching 'midioutput.txt' for a pattern starting with 'X:' (the start of an .abc file header)
-Each pattern starting with 'X:' creates an entry with the name M#.abc
+Each pattern starting with 'X:' makes 'z' equal to M#.abc
-The pattern awk has found is then routed '>' to 'z' which is equal to the newly named M#.abc file
+The pattern awk has found is then routed '>' into 'z' which is equal to the newly named M#.abc file

 The output of this command will create a number of files starting with "M", followed by the file number, and ending with an .abc extension in the same directory as your midioutput.txt file.